Costa Rica Coast to Coast Ride

-Immerse yourself in the tropical scenery of Costa Rica by bike… there’s no need to hurry when the views so spectacular.
+Immerse yourself in the tropical scenery of Costa Rica by bike… there’s no need to hurry when the views are so spectacular.
 Guided by a tour leader with unrivalled local knowledge, you’ll witness an ever-changing slideshow of idyllic coastlines, coffee farms, towering volcanoes and more.
 But this cycling adventure goes far beyond breathtaking scenery.
 Off the saddle, you’ll dive into the country’s rich wildlife and culture, gliding along Tortuguero’s wildlife-filled waterways, wandering through the botanical wonders of Las Cruces, and tracing ancient lava fields at the foot of Arenal volcano.

 Activity Areas